 - Make sure you have safe office practices for those who may be working in your offices.

-In reality many younger students will not be able to follow social distancing guidelines.
+In reality, many younger students will not be able to follow social distancing guidelines.
 Think very seriously about the age ranges that you can successfully work with under the new reality.
 Always put safety first.

 NHS hand hygiene information Wet, soap, wash, rinse, dry poster Catch it, bin it, kill it poster

-Safe coughing and sneezing etiquette.
+Safe coughing and sneezing etiquette should be known.